Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with a custom empty search result state

 Allows merchants to narrow the resource list to a subset of the original items.
+If the filters or search applied return no results, then display a custom empty search state.

 ```jsx
 function ResourceListWithFilteringExample() {